Telstra uses Government money to buy PNG telco

 The telco confirmed to shareholders that it had agreed to buy the Digicel Pacific for $2.3 billion, while only putting up $390 million itself.
 The remaining $1.88 billion will be funded by the Federal Government yet Telstra will own 100 percent of the company.

-The office of Communoications Minister Paul Fletcher reffered CRN to the Australian Depdepartment of Foreign Affairs and Trade, which did not respond to request for comment.
+The office of Communications Minister Paul Fletcher reffered CRN to the Australian Depdepartment of Foreign Affairs and Trade, which did not respond to request for comment.

 The sale is expected to be completed in the next three months.